NVIDIA/TensorRT/plugin/yoloNMSPlugin/README.md

 ## Limitations

-The `EfficientNMS_ONNX_TRT` plugin's output may not always be sufficiently sized to capture all NMS-ed boxes.
+The `YOLO_NMS_ONNX_TRT` plugin's output may not always be sufficiently sized to capture all NMS-ed boxes.
 This is because it ignores the number of classes in the calculation of the output size (it produces an output of size `(batch_size * max_output_boxes_per_class, 3)` when in general, a tensor of size `(batch_size * max_output_boxes_per_class * num_classes, 3)`) would be required.
 This was a compromise made to keep the output size from growing uncontrollably since it lacks an attribute similar to `max_output_boxes` to control the number of output boxes globally.

-Due to this reason, please use TensorRT's inbuilt `INMSLayer` instead of the `EfficientNMS_ONNX_TRT` plugin wherever possible.
+Due to this reason, please use TensorRT's inbuilt `INMSLayer` instead of the `YOLO_NMS_ONNX_TRT` plugin wherever possible.

 ## Algorithm